Hazegard/Goauld-doc/content/en/01-general/02-compilation.md

 ```

 > [!NOTE]
-> Compiling with the cli is recommended as it allows to feed the agent with compile time variable (see [How to feed variables])
+> Compiling with the CLI is recommended as it allows passing compile-time variables to the agent (see [How to feed variables])

 ## Server
 ### Direct compilation